vycke/cogwheel/docs/getting-started.md

 # Getting started

 A simple state machine can be initiated using the `cogwheel` function from the package.
-It allows you to view the current state (`machine.current`), or invoke a transition via the `.send(event: string, delay?: number, values?: object)` function. `delay` and `values` are optional input parameters.
+It allows you to view the current state (`machine.current`), or invoke a transition via the `.send(event: Event, delay?: number)` function.

 ```js
 import { machine } from 'cogwheel';